 Claudia Tavani of My Adventures Across the World says one of the fun things to do in Hanoi is to explore aimlessly, wandering around and taking it all in – the products which almost tumble into the streets from their narrow storefronts, the pedestrians dodging bicycles, motorbikes and cars, the many coffee shops from which you can watch all the action.

-As you stroll around the Old Quarter, you're bound to notice the variety of crafts on display.
+As you stroll around the Old Quarter, you’re bound to notice the variety of crafts on display.
 Lola Mendes of Miss Filatelista says you can learn how to make some yourself by taking a craft workshop with a local artisan.
-One traditional expert teaches you to make your very own wooden stamp - an item small enough to squeeze into your backpack and take home with you.
-While most tourists work on their own likenesses, Mr Hung, who has been practising his craft for over 30 years, will happily guide you towards a genuine cultural experience.
+One traditional expert teaches you to make your very own wooden stamp – an item small enough to squeeze into your backpack and take home with you.
+While most tourists work on their own likenesses, Mr. Hung, who has been practicing his craft for over 30 years, will happily guide you towards a genuine cultural experience.

 Speaking of taking things home, Emily Lush of Wander-Lush recommends skipping the tacky tourist products and seeking out the more authentic Hanoi souvenirs like lacquer wear, pottery, silver jewellery, dong ho woodblock prints and silk.
 Propaganda posters, non conical hats and textiles from northern Vietnam’s ethnic communities are also popular take-homes.

 Her favorite gift shop in Hanoi’s Old Quarter is Collective Memory, a veritable emporium that stocks more than 30 local and independent brands.
 Also worth a visit is Tanmy Design (an embroidery house that’s been around since the 1960s), Craftlink (a textile shop near the Temple of Literature), Zo Paper (a poster and paper goods boutique on ‘Train Street’), and Tohe Style (a colorful kids’ store that doubles as a social enterprise).